ravp90/sudokuSolver/README.md

 # Sudoku Solver

-This is a project to solve a sudoku puzzle
+This is a project to solve a sudoku puzzle in python